brikrey67/express-mongoose-mlab-deploy/readme.md

 ## You Do: Deploy 'When President'

-> If you don't have a working lab, use the 'express-mongoose-solution' branch.
-Pay special attention to step 7.
+> If you don't have a working lab, use the 'express-mongoose-solution' branch after cloning from [here](https://git.generalassemb.ly/ga-wdi-exercises/whenpresident) Pay special attention to step 7 below.

 We'll use Heroku to deploy our app, since it has a "free" pricing tier, and a ton of nice features that simplify and expedite deployment.